Monitoring Transformative Technological Convergence Through LLM-Extracted Semantic Entity Triple Graphs: Methodology

-Next, we aim to reduce the claims to (\textit{subject, predicate, object}) semantic triples, analogous to the Resource Description Framework (RDF) format commonly used in the representation of knowledge in the Web Ontology Language (OWL).
+\paragraph{Triple extraction.} Next, we aim to reduce the claims to (\textit{subject, predicate, object}) semantic triples, analogous to the Resource Description Framework (RDF) format commonly used in the representation of knowledge in the Web Ontology Language (OWL).
 We choose this representation, as it will facilitate the comparison of claims across papers.
 To achieve this, we use the Python library \verb|textacy|, which is built on \verb|spaCy|~\cite{spaCy2020} and has a built-in extraction method that does not require the specification of relations in advance.

-\subsection{LLM-based triple extraction}
+\subsubsection{LLM-based triple extraction}

 As a second method for triple extraction, we consider an approach based on LLMs.
 The main advantage of such an approach is that LLMs can take into account context when extracting triples from a sentence.
 However, one has to be cautious, as LLMs can hallucinate and one can thus never be certain regarding the factuality of generations.
 In fact, LLMs have been reported to struggle with niche concepts~\cite{Wursch2023}.
 Therefore, prior to using LLMs it is critical to assess LLMs for hallucinations during triple extraction.
 Three state-of-the-art LLMs are considered: \texttt{Mistral-7B-Instruct-v0.2}, \texttt{Meta-Llama-3-8B-Instruct} and \texttt{Starling-LM-7B-beta} ~\cite{jiang2023mistral, starling2023, llama3modelcard}.
+Our selection of candidate models follows directly from the deployment constraints of the pipeline.
+Because our aim is a triple-extraction method that is scalable, replicable, and runnable on modest hardware (16GB VRAM GPUs; Section~\ref{implementation}), we restrict attention to open-weight models in the 7–8B parameter range.
+Additionally, we exclude proprietary API-only systems, as they compromise replicability and are costly at the scale of hundreds of thousands of documents.
+We deliberately chose three instruction-tuned models that cover three distinct pretraining lineages, and two alignment paradigms: supervised instruction tuning with RLHF for the Llama and Mistral models, and reinforcement learning from AI feedback for Starling.
 Whereas the Starling and Llama models have a context length of 8192, the Mistral model has a context length of 32,000.

-As we require a scalable and replicable triple extraction method with limited resources, we do not consider larger or API-only models.
+We note that unlike the spaCy-based triple extraction, for LLM-based extraction we do not first extract claims from the text.
+The LLM is prompted to extract triples from the full input text, as the strength of LLMs is to take into account the full context.
+Therefore, we do not want to remove this context by isolating the claims.

-\subsubsection{Few-shot learning prompts and fine-tuning}
+\paragraph{Few-shot learning prompts and fine-tuning.}

 Generative LLMs per se are not specifically pretrained or instruction-tuned for triple extraction.
 In order to improve their performance at this task, the two common approaches are few-shot learning prompts~\cite{LLMFewShotLearners2020OpenAI}, or fine-tuning~\cite{OpenAI2018GPT1}.